 Border Collie Health

-WARNING: If your Border Collie has Multidrug Resistance, he could have a serious reaction to common drugs including substances commonly used to treat worms/parasites (Ivermectin), diarrhea (Imodium) and even cancer.
+WARNING: If your Border Collie has Multidrug Resistance, he could have a serious reaction to common drugs including substances commonly used to treat worms/parasites (Ivermectin and moxidectin), diarrhea (Imodium) and even cancer.
 There is a genetic test that will tell you if your border collie carries this gene.
 Read more about Multidrug Resistance in the Drug Sensitivity area below.

 Border collies are known for their incredible athleticism and vigor, often living well into their teens.
 But like any breed, the selective breeding that has contributed to their strengths also predisposes them to some diseases, injuries, and behavioral issues.